jbiason/blog/content/research/decoding-fast.md

 present.
 Inside the sequence, you have a list of field definitions, which may even include more sequences.

-Optional Sequences follow the same idea of optional Ints: You read the length and, it is null, there is nothing in the sequence -- and mandatory Sequences can be zero.
+Optional sequences affect the way the length is read: If optional, the length should be treated as an optional Integer and thus the size is decremented by 1.

 ### Types: Decimals

 Decimals are formed by two fields: Exponent and Mantissa.
-The way it works is that if you have an Exponent of "-2" and a Mantissa of "1020", you'd do `1020 * 10 ^ -2` ("1020 times 10 to the power of -2"), and the actual value is "10.20".
+The way it works is that if you have an Exponent of "-2" and a Mantissa of "1020", the resulting value is  `1020 * 10 ^ -2` ("1020 times 10 to the power of -2"), or "10.20".

 Both Exponent and Mantissa are read as Signed Ints.

 An Optional Decimal means the Exponent is optional.
-The documentation says that the Mantissa is always mandatory, but there is a catch: If the Exponent is null, then the Mantissa is not present and shouldn't be read; otherwise, you read the Mantissa and apply the conversion.
+The documentation says that the Mantissa is always mandatory, but there is a catch: If the Exponent is null, then the Mantissa is not present and the whole Decimal is Null;
+otherwise, the decoder is expected to read the Mantissa and the formula above should be applied.

 Also, because Exponent and Mantissa are two fields, they can have different operators.
 I'll show some examples after the Operator, mostly because I've seen